Senior Information Technology (IT) Auditor Salary

 Pay Difference by Location

-For Senior Information Technology Auditors, working in the bustling city of San Francisco has its advantages, including an above-average pay rate.
+San Francisco is home to an above-average pay rate for Senior Information Technology Auditors, 17 percent higher than the national average.
 Senior Information Technology Auditors will also find cushy salaries in Boston (+16 percent), Los Angeles (+14 percent), Seattle (+12 percent), and St. Louis (+9 percent).
-Milwaukee is home to the smallest salaries in the field, lagging the national average by 19 percent.
+The lowest-paying market is Milwaukee, which sits 18 percent below the national average.
 Two other places where employers offer below-median salaries are Cincinnati (15 percent less) and Washington (10 percent less).

 Related Job Salaries